admin-shell-io/aas-specs-api/CONTRIBUTING.md

 ## Approval Process
 All changes must be **reviewed** and **approved** by members of the IDTA workstream "AAS in Detail".

-Minor changes (simple failures, typos, *etc.*) and additional content (more examples, etc.) can be accepted straight away after a brief review by the responsible reviewers.
+Minor changes (simple failures, typos, *etc.*) and additional content (more examples, etc.) can be accepted straight away after a brief review by at least one responsible reviewers.

 Major changes must first be presented and approved in the [IDTA] workstream "AAS in Detail".
 If the creator of a PR is not a member of the workstream, a dedicated assignee will present it.